practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 from: "A History of the Oz Multiparadigm Language", 2020, by its initial and main developers: https://www.ps.uni-saarland.de/Publications/documents/vanRoyHaridiSchulteSmolka2020.pdf, a very good source

-Also see "Logic Programming in Oz with Mozart" by Peter Van Roy from 1999: http://mozart2.org/publications/abstracts/lpinoz99.html, which still can be searched as a ready PDF document in the web:
+Also see "Logic Programming in Oz with Mozart" by Peter Van Roy from 1999: http://mozart2.org/publications/abstracts/lpinoz99.html, which still can be searched as a ready PDF file in the web:

 > This short tutorial explains how to do Prolog-style logic programming in Oz. ...
 The Oz computation model subsumes both search-based logic programming and committed-choice (concurrent) logic programming with deep guards.